Exclusive: U.S. pressing Cuba to restore diplomatic ties before April - officials

 “I can’t imagine that we would go to the next stage of our diplomatic relationship with an agreement not to see democracy activists,” U.S. negotiator Roberta Jacobson told a hearing chaired by Sen. Marco Rubio, a vocal Republican opponent of Obama’s new Cuba policy.

 Additional reporting by Mark Hosenball.
-Editing by Jason Szep, Stuart Grudgings and David Gregorio
+Editing by Jason Szep and Stuart Grudgings